 In today’s technology-driven landscape, Shadow IT has become increasingly prevalent across various industries, including the nonprofit sector.
 Shadow IT poses a threat to charity cyber security, such as centralised control, data protection and much more.

-Let’s take a deeper dive into Shadow IT, what are the risks involved and how to mitigate them.
+Let’s take a deeper dive into Shadow IT.
+What are the risks involved?
+How do we mitigate them?

 Understanding Shadow IT

 Shadow IT is the use of technology solutions within an organisation without official approval or oversight from IT departments.
-With the rise in hybrid working solutions, cloud migrations and services for personal use had led to a rise of Shadow IT.
-Nonprofit organisations may be particularly vulnerable to Shadow IT due to a lack of centralised control, resource constraints and expertise, this increases the need for the implementation of a quick solution.
+With the rise in hybrid working solutions, software as a service (SaaS Applications), including cloud based services, have led to a rise of Shadow IT.
+Nonprofit organisations may be particularly vulnerable to Shadow IT due to a lack of centralised control, resource constraints and expertise.
+This increases the need for the implementation of a quick solution.

 Shadow IT includes: